-It was sometime in June 2005 that the first stirrings of a new movement for trees began in Chennai.
+It was in 2005 that a new movement for trees began in Chennai

 Nizhal's vision is to be an effective catalyst in greening urban areas, with a special focus on regenerating biodiversity.

 Nizhal believes in sincere partnerships with local communities

 Nizhal’s commitment to sensitive urban greening includes choice of right species of trees.
 In an effort to spread awareness regarding indigenous species and regeneration of local biodiversity, we have prepared these indicative lists, in consultation with various experts.

 For planting in avenues: The sapling should be planted 3 feet away from the compound wall, to prevent damage to the wall.
 Distance between 2 saplings should be at least 12 feet.
 Recommended height of saplings is 5 to 6 ft, for faster growth.